-The Australian Institute of Health and Welfare (AlHW) has calculated this indicator.
-The data were supplied to the Institute by state and territory health authorities.
+The Australian Institute of Health and Welfare (AIHW) has calculated this indicator.
+The data were supplied to the AIHW by state and territory health authorities.
 The state and territory health authorities received these data from public hospitals.
-Hospitals may be required to provide data to states and territories through a variety of administrative arrangements, contractual requirements or legislation.

 States and territories use these data for service planning, monitoring and internal and public reporting.

-The Institute is an independent statutory authority within the Health and Ageing portfolio, which is accountable to the Parliament of Australia through the Minister.
-For further information see the AlHW website.
+The AIHW is an independent statutory authority within the Health and Ageing portfolio, which is accountable to the Parliament of Australia through the Minister.
+For further information see the AIHW website.